Elections in China: Party control

-Elections in China occur under a political system controlled by the Chinese Communist Party (CCP), with all candidate nominations preapproved by the CCP.
+Elections in China occur under a political system controlled by the Chinese Communist Party (CCP), with all candidate nominations pre-approved by the CCP.
 CCP regulations require members of the People's Congresses, People's Governments, and People's Courts to implement CCP recommendations (including nominations).
 Elected leaders remain subordinate to the corresponding CCP secretary, and most are appointed by higher-level party organizations.

 There are a small number of independent candidates for people's congress, particularly in neighborhoods of major cities, who sometimes campaign using Weibo.
 Independent candidates are strongly discouraged and face government intervention in their campaigns.
 In practice, the power of parties other than the CCP is eliminated.
 Because none of the minor parties have independent bases of support and rely on CCP approval for appointment to positions of power, none have true political power independent of the CCP.
 Whereas there are CCP committees in people's congresses at all levels, none of the other parties operate any form of party parliamentary groups.